Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-• Does the subfloor space covered in insulation and is there a ground moisture barrier present?
+• Is the sub floor space protected and does it have a moisture barrier present?

-• Does the ceiling insulation need replenishment or replacement?
+• Do you think the ceiling insulation need to be topped up or replaced?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties